 Thousands of customers have found their acne and acne scars diminish after years of problematic skin!
 So the next time that you're at your family reunion show off that face and tell your closest kin that there is hope!

 The root, however, begins with androgens.
 These hormones can increase in both boys and girls during puberty and trigger the sebaceous glands.
 This increase can result in larger than normal glands that make more oil and can be an Achilles heel for a person with persistent acne.

-For those that may only deal with acne in their teens and then experience it again later in life, certain hormone-altering events could also be at fault.
+For those who may only deal with acne in their teens and then experience it again later in life, certain hormone-altering events could also be at fault.
 These situations include pregnancy, beginning birth control, and various hormonal imbalances that show up later in life.

-Ever had a cheat-meal and paid for it with a fresh batch of zits?
+Ever had a cheat meal and paid for it with a fresh batch of zits?